Table of Contents

 For instance, research in test tubes and on animals suggests that eugenol, quercetin, gallic acid, and ericifolin may stop the growth and spread of tumours and encourage apoptosis, the controlled death of cancer cells.

 Studies on the anticancer effects of allspice have focused on colon, breast, prostate, gastric, duodenal, and gastric cancers.

 For instance, studies on breast cancer cell lines indicate that allspice extract promotes autophagy.
 Your body uses autophagy to eliminate unwanted or damaged cells, including cancerous cells, by degrading them.

 While gastric cancer cell lines were affected by allspice extracts' ability to inhibit the growth of Helicobacter pylori, a bacterium thought to be carcinogenic, prostate cancer cells tended to be eliminated through apoptosis.

 10. Pains And Aches

-However, consider that although research is encouraging, there aren't enough human studies.
+However, although research is encouraging, there aren't enough human studies.
 More study is required.